Amazon.com briefly Wall Street's most valuable company

 The tight race between the trio of high-powered technology stocks coincided with a broad stock market rally after the United States and China agreed on a temporary truce in their ongoing trade dispute.

-Apple in August became the first U.S. publicly-listed company to reach a $1 trillion market capitalization, but the iPhone maker’s share price has fallen sharply in recent months as investors worried that demand for iPhones was losing steam.
+Apple in August became the first U.S. publicly-listed company to reach a $1 trillion market capitalization, but its share price has fallen sharply in recent months as investors worried that demand for iPhones was losing steam.

-Amazon.com’s stock has recovered most of the ground it lost after the online retailer in October forecast disappointing sales for the holiday quarter, but it is still down about 13 percent from its Sept.
-4 record-high close.

 Reporting by Noel Randewich; editing by Rosalba O'Brien and G Crosse